Featuring the best attractions in the South West Lake District that are accessible by public transport

 Outside, the Castle has some wonderful gardens, terraces and woodland overlooking the attractive Esk valley.
 There are plenty of walks around the grounds which are particularly good for Rhododendrons.
 Also in the grounds is the Hawk & Owl Centre which includes some spectacular birds and flying displays.

 There are various other family attractions, cafes, gift shops and toilet facilities.
-Generally open daily, except Saturdays, between Easter and October.
-Weekends in November and December.
+Generally open daily, except Saturdays, between Easter and October plus February school holidays.
+Weekends in March, November and December.
 Admission fee applies

 Approx 1 mile walk from Ravenglass railway station, mostly uphill.